MrBenJ/modern-js-by-example/005-asynchronous-tooling.md

 const myGenerator = myFirstGenerator();
 ```

-Once the generator is initialized, you get some handy interface methods to play with:
+Once the generator is initialized, you get some handy methods to play with:

 `myGenerator.next()` runs the generator until it hits the first `yield` statement and returns an `Iterator`.
 More on `Iterator` in a bit.
 `myGenerator.throw()` throws an error - Great if you're handling errors inside the generator itself and need to test something.